jacobsawyer2001/playspent/readme.md

   and provide constructive feedback to help me continue to progress in my learning of Python.
 My inspiration for this project came from a browser game known as PlaySpent, and felt like it would be reasonably challenging to re-create it in Python using my knowledge of functions and Tkinter.
-I acquired much of my TKinter knowledge through the Codemy YouTube channel and encourage everyone interested in learning Python, especially Tkinter, to check out this channel.
+I acquired much of my Tkinter knowledge through the Codemy YouTube channel and encourage everyone interested in learning Python, especially Tkinter, to check out this channel.

 I am assigning a GPL license to this project to facilitate expansions and modifications.